cameronsamuels/dice/README.md

 2. Click anywhere or press any key on your keyboard to throw the dice

 # Apps
 You can download Dice Thrower for [Chrome](https://goo.gl/knfd3k) and [Android](https://goo.gl/ZfrqTG).
 You can use it online anywhere on any device.
-Soon there will be an iOS app and a Firefox extension.
-Possibly a Windows and Amazon Fire OS app later.

 # Contributing
 For feedback, bug reports, crash reports, ideas, or other reasons, open an issue at <https://git.io/vQ8OV>.
 I will love to make my app the best it could be.